What Does Light-Duty Work Restriction Mean?

 • develop a safety training program

-As mentioned, if your employer ignores your work restrictions, they are liable should your injuries get worse.
-But historically, that didn’t deter most employers from pushing injured workers beyond their restrictions.
-So if you feel like the job your employer has assigned you to violates your restrictions, don’t hesitate to consult a workers compensation lawyer.
-They can help you negotiate with your employer and if that doesn’t work, defend you at court.
+So, if you feel the job your employer has assigned you violates your restrictions, don’t hesitate to consult a workers’ compensation lawyer.
+They can help you negotiate with your employer and defend you in court if that doesn’t work.

 VICTOR MALCA – Florida Workers Compensation & Social Security Disability Attorney